Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Heavy Shot**
-    | At any time during your turn, you may add 1 Stamina tax to further ranged or thrown attacks on your turn to gain +1 favor with them.
-This bonus does not stack.
+    | When making a ranged or thrown attack, you may add 1 Stamina tax to gain +1 non-stacking :term:`favor` with that attack.
+This tax stacks as usual.

     | **Quick Nock**
-    | The second non-paired ranged or thrown attack you make in a turn ignores 1 Stamina tax.
+    | When making a ranged or thrown attack, you can choose to ignore 1 Stamina tax.
+You may only do so once per turn, and the attack contributes to tax as usual.
+If an attack costs a Stamina tax to initiate (such as a paired attack), that tax cannot be ignored.

   .. tab-item:: Rank 2